bawse/se206-project-fx/README.md

 machine.
 Therefore, you will need to discover the path to your jvm yourself, and run the jar accordingly.

 HOW TO RUN VIDIVOX:
-1) Using Terminal, change to the directory where the runnable JAR file is saved.
+1) Using Terminal, change to the directory where the runnable JAR file is saved.\n
 2) Enter the following command into the terminal to run the JAR file:
     /usr/lib/jvm/jre1.8.0_45/bin/java -jar se206-project-fx.jar